Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 <img src="assets/Log_final_out.png" alt="Log_final_out" width="700">

-<span style="color:purple; font-weight:600;">This sample shows ~89.7% uniquely mapped reads, ~9.6% multimapped reads, and almost no unmapped reads.
+<span style="color:purple; font-weight:600;">Question: This sample shows ~89.7% uniquely mapped reads, ~9.6% multimapped reads, and almost no unmapped reads.
 Based on this STAR alignment summary, what can you conclude about the overall quality of this RNA-seq sample?
 Mention at least two indicators of good quality and one potential point to watch.</span>

 **BAM files: What they are and how to inspect them?**